Tinkerforge/doc/en/source/Hardware/Master_Extensions/RS485_Extension.rst

 Extensions and two :ref:`Master Bricks <master_brick>` are needed.
-Both Master Bricks can be connected to a full stack of Bricks and :ref:`Bricklets <primer_bricklets>`, whereas one Master Brick is Battery powered and one is connected with USB.
+Both Master Bricks can be connected to a full stack of Bricks and :ref:`Bricklets <primer_bricklets>`, whereas one Master Brick is battery powered and one is connected with USB, Ethernet or WIFI to a PC.
 From a programming perspective the RS485 bus is completely transparent, i.e. the two stacks can be used exactly the same way as if they were both connected via USB.

-It is also possible to create a bus with several RS485 Extension where only one is connected via USB (many-to-one routing).
+It is also possible to create a bus with several RS485 Extension where only one is connected via USB, Ethernet or WIFI to a PC (many-to-one routing).

 :ref:`Modbus RTU <llproto_modbus>` is used as the protocol on the RS485 interface.
 This allows to use a stack of Bricks